+If you are in the USA or Canada, you can also enjoy the songs on the player below.
 Click on the play arrow below to enjoy some of their finest songs from the 60s and 70s.
 On repeated plays, the player automatically shuffles songs.

 (The player stops playing when you click the back button or go to another link on this page or somewhere else.
 This happens because the player is embedded on this page.
 To listen to these songs without any break, open another window after clicking the play arrow on the player.
 If you want to browse further on this site or another site, use the newly opened window.
 The player will keep playing the songs as you browse in the new window).